The 15 Craziest Cars Ever Built

 The Swedish-built Koenigsegg Agera RS costs $2.1 million, but you get what you pay for.
-The supercar was clocked doing 284 mph, making it the fastest street car in the world.
-It’s great if you have that much money to spend on the car… because it means you’ll have enough for the speeding tickets.
+The supercar was clocked doing 457 km/h, making it the fastest street car in the world.
+It's great if you have that much money to spend on the car...
+Because it means you'll have enough for the speeding tickets.

 Who you gonna call?

 Need to get to your next ghost-capturing job quickly?
-Take a ride in this, a replica of the car from the movie Ghostbusters.
+Take a ride in this, a replica of the car from the movie Ghostbusters, and easily one of the craziest cars of all time.
 The ECTO-1 is a 1959 Cadillac Miller-Meteor ambulance conversion—only 400 were made.
-That’s even rarer than the Class 5, full-roaming vapor ghost Slimer from the movie.
+That's even rarer than the Class 5, full-roaming vapour ghost Slimer from the movie.

-If you forgot where you parked your Peel P50, you’re going to have a lot of trouble finding it.
-The three-wheeled wonder, which was made in the early 1960s, is the smallest car in the world!
-From front to back, it’s about 54 inches long.
-If you don’t have a ruler handy, that’s about half of Shaquille O’Neal.
+If you forgot where you parked your Peel P50, you're going to have a lot of trouble finding it.
+The three-wheeled wonder, which was made in the early 1960s, isn't just one of the craziest cars ever built; it's also the smallest car in the world!
+From front to back, it's about 54 inches long.
+If you don't have a ruler handy, that's about half of Shaquille O'Neal.

-The McLaren 650S Spider supercar’s roof can be raised or lowered in just 17 seconds—while you’re travelling as fast as 19 mph.
-Once the roof is down (or up), the car can go from 0-100 mph in three seconds, with a top speed of 204 mph.
+The McLaren 650S Spider supercar's roof can be raised or lowered in just 17 seconds—while you're travelling as fast as 30 km/h.
+Once the roof is down (or up), the car can go from 0-160 km/h in three seconds, with a top speed of 328 km/h.

 Does the Dark Knight get parking tickets?

 Bad news for bad guys: the Batmobile from the Dark Knight movies is real!
 And any wannabe Batmen or Batwomen out there can buy it—if they happen to have $1 million to spend.
-According to a test driver from Top Gear, it has a monster engine, 44-inch tires, custom windows, five cameras, and “the ability to scare fellow road users senseless.”
+According to a test driver from Top Gear, this crazy car has a monster engine, 44-inch tires, custom windows, five cameras, and "the ability to scare fellow road users senseless."

 Faster than the speed of sound

-Yes, this is a car: The ThrustSSC is a twin turbofan jet-powered car that went 763.035 mph in October 1997, earning it the World Land Speed Record.
+Yes, this is a car (albeit a crazy one): The ThrustSSC is a twin turbofan jet-powered car that went 1,228 km/h in October 1997, earning it the World Land Speed Record.
 The ThrustSSC was the first car to travel at a supersonic speed, meaning it broke the sound barrier at Mach 1.016.
 Which makes honking useless, since the car will arrive before the beep does.